 Secret Chicago wants to help you make the most of your free time and keep you informed!
 We’ll be putting out “Don’t miss” and “ICYMI” plans and news for you each week, so you’ll always catch an incredible event or story.
 Here are some of them that you may have missed over the last week.

-If there is a time to experience firsthand the transformative power of art and the astounding feats of the human race, it is in 2021, after the last year we have had.
-Right now there are a phenomenal array of exhibitions taking place in Chicago that offer exceptional experiences.
-Here are some of the most unique museum exhibitions happening in Chicago this year that you simply cannot miss.
+With Chicago alive and kicking once again, there is a wide range of exhibitions across the city.
+If there has ever been a time to experience firsthand the transformative power of art and science, and the astounding feats of the human race, it is now after the tumultuous and unprecedented years that we’ve just endured.
+We have rounded up some of the most unique exhibitions taking place in Chicago this year that you simply cannot miss.

 The result of Chicago’s architectural diversity, pioneering predisposition, and cosmopolitanism is an astounding array of artistic creations in every shape and form.
 The range of public art pieces in Chicago is consequently one of the best on the planet.

 While many were initially met with controversy or scrutiny they have gone on to become part of the fabric of Chicago and some of the city’s most cherished features.
 We’ve rounded up 25 of the most spectacular sculptures, monuments, installations, and innovative public art pieces of all kinds.